 These really are Best Vegan Vanilla Cupcakes because I really like flavor.
 Most vegan vanilla cupcakes or cakes rely on white sugar alone.
 However, my recipe is different as it is infused with maple syrup also.
 This creates a delicious depth of flavor that just tastes better than all the others.
 Furthermore, the texture is perfection.
 They are light, moist, fluffy and sweet.
 They are dangerously delicious.
 In other words, you really need to try them!

 I love to create desserts for parties.
-In fact, I baked up these recently for my best friend.
-I've known my best friend Kacy since we were 6 years old.
-She is truly one of the most amazing people I've ever known.
-She is humble, intelligent and downright hilarious.
-She is getting married soon and has graciously asked me to be her matron of honor.
-I just hosted her bridal shower this past Saturday and served these cupcakes.
-They were a huge hit and of course nobody could tell they were vegan!
+In fact, I baked up these recently for my best friend for her bridal shower.
+As the host, I served these this past Saturday and they were a huge hit!
+Of course, nobody could tell they were vegan!
 Another popular dessert I served were my No-Bake Mint Chocolate Chip Cookie Bars!

 HOW TO MAKE EASY VEGAN VANILLA CUPCAKES

 First, you need the following ingredients:

 - grapeseed oil (for a low-fat version, you can use half applesauce (6 Tbsp) and half oil (6 Tbsp)

 - canned “lite” coconut milk, helps make them fluffy